T-N9/gui-transposer-2022/README.md

 Are you a newbie guitarist or a composer?
 Sometimes we have to manage a song to customize matching our vocal range or find a perfect version of a song to play with a guitar.
 Gui-Transpo is a place to generate or customize guitar chords and lyrics with storing the data so that you can access it and sing along with it.

 # Development
 I have seen many online guitar chord transposers with different features and usabilities.
 Among them, only 2 or 3 have effective characteristics and user interfaces.
+For example, Ultimate Guitar has a massive community and it can be used on all platforms.
+In this project, I imitate some of the features and customizations of the Ultimate Guitar.
 My goal in building Gui-Transpo is to deliver easily generated lyric board and chord information in a short time.

 # Planning and preparation
 ## Researching concepts